CFO Wiki

 Provider Utilization: The Most Important Metric You’re Not Tracking (A CFO Framework for Maximizing Revenue, Efficiency & Scalability)

-TL;DR: Provider utilization—not revenue, not number of providers, not marketing spend—is the single most predictive metric of financial performance in healthcare and medspa businesses.
+Provider utilization—not revenue, not number of providers, not marketing spend—is the single most predictive metric of financial performance in healthcare and medspa businesses.
+The objectives of tracking provider utilization include controlling costs, improving efficiency, and maximizing revenue.
 Utilization drives revenue per hour, schedule efficiency, staffing leverage, fixed cost absorption, provider profitability, and EBITDA.
-Yet most practices don’t measure it, don’t report it, and don’t manage it.
-When utilization becomes a core KPI, practices see revenue increase 20–50%, without adding a single provider, room, or staff member.
+Yet most practices don’t measure it, don’t report it, and don’t manage it, despite these being core financial KPIs every practice manager must know.
+When utilization becomes a core KPI, and controlling costs is a key objective, practices see revenue increase 20–50%, without adding a single provider, room, or staff member.
+By focusing attention on provider utilization and a tightly defined set of medspa KPIs for high-margin practices, organizations can drive significant improvements.

 Why Provider Utilization Matters More Than Anything Else